A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Lipid and protein metabolism are essential processes for life, providing energy, building blocks for new cells, and transporting molecules throughout the body.
-This guide will provide a detailed explanation of these processes, including basic concepts, equipment and techniques, types of experiments, data analysis, applications, and conclusion.
+Lipid and protein metabolism are crucial processes for life, providing energy, building blocks for new cells, and facilitating the transport of molecules throughout the body.
+This guide details these processes, covering basic concepts, equipment and techniques, experimental types, data analysis, applications, and concluding remarks.

 Basic Concepts